c4dt/arti-directory/body.md

-This is the directory cache for arti-rest.
-You need to proved a directory with these two files in it in the call to art-rest.
+This is the directory cache for lightarti-rest.
+You need to provide a directory with these files in it in the call to art-rest.